quist00/carpentries.org/_posts/2022/05/2022-05-05-workbench-beta.md

 I want to introduce some helpful terminology:

 "beta"
 : The beta phase of the Workbench transition.
-This explicitly does NOT mean beta phase for the content of a lesson.
+This explicitly does NOT mean the beta phase for the content of a lesson.

 "styles"